brunopostle/ifcmerge/docs/whitepaper.rst

 By rewriting entity IDs, the three-way merge process 'squashes' commits, obscuring any fine-grain distinction between them.
 So any staging process, with multiple levels of approval involving pull-requests, will associate all changes with the most recent approver - these approvers will be responsible for including relevant authorship information in commit messages.

+Git forges have extensive issue tracking with easy to use discussion of pull requests, problems and general queries.
+Although git repositories of data are easy to move and replicate, this forking behaviour being of course fundamental to the branch and merge workflow, these discussions are not so straightforward to move, potentially being lost at the end of a project.
+This may not be a problem for particular projects, and currently git forges offer indefinite archiving, but to be certain that this communication is not lost, a self-hosted git forge such as `gitea`_ may be preferred.

 Rejected Ideas
 --------------